JChris246/financial_tracker/README.md

 1. Make a .env file in the server folder, with your values for the variables in the [.env.sample](server/.env.sample).
 DB_TYPE variable should have 1 of the accepted types:
     - `mongo` - to connect to a mongo database (be sure provide the connection vars)
     - `json` - to use flat json files for storage
-    - `sqlite` - to use sqlite as the database (note: not yet implement)
+    - `sql` - to use sqlite as the database

 2. Navigate to the server directory in a terminal and run the server with: `npm start`
 3. Navigate to the client directory (preferably in a new terminal) and start the client dev server with `npm run dev`